Anaminus/roblox-api-tools/README.md

 Returns three values:
 - The unparsed API dump string
 - A table of class names and their corresponding explorer image indexes
-- The path to the RobloxPlayer executable that was used to get the data
+- The directory where the RobloxPlayer executable that was used to get the data is located

 Example: